 The Customer-Centric Mindset

 On the one hand, customer-centric is equal to mobile-first.
-Rather than only accessible on PC or laptops, your company needs to have mobile presence so that your customers can use your services at any time with an mobile app.
+Rather than only accessible on PC or laptops, your company needs to have a mobile presence so that your customers can use your services at any time with a mobile app.
 On the other hand, customer-centric is far more than mobile-first or building a mobile app or just mobile presence.

 Let’s take mobile banking as an example.
 As you know, mobile banking apps are mainly built for bank customers’ to do transactions and manage their funds.
-But even though they are not built for fun or killing time, banks could still lose customers due to a poor user interface or a lack of high quality mobile experience.
+But even though they are not built for fun or killing time, banks could still lose customers due to a poor user interface or a lack of high-quality mobile experience.
 As the customer-centric mindset goes, your mobile apps should be easy to use and make your customers’ lives easier.
-Therefore when your native app looks like a simple ripoff of your website on customers’ smartphone, you can only expect low level of usage and receive complaints and uninstalls.
+Therefore when your native app looks like a simple ripoff of your website on customers’ smartphone, you can only expect a low level of usage and receive complaints and uninstalls.

-Now suppose your app is great in its interface, the next and more important thing of customer-centric mindset is to make sure that your mobile app is really flawless and bug free.
+Now suppose your app is great in its interface, the next and more important thing of customer-centric mindset is to make sure that your mobile app is really flawless and bug-free.

 Put It Into Practice

 All in all, mobile-first mindset can only result in some short-term results (not even counted as success).
-It is true that a mobile presence can bring you some of customers who do not care much of a pleasant mobile experience.
+It is true that a mobile presence can bring you some of the customers who do not care much of a pleasant mobile experience.
 To achieve long-term success, however, a customer-centric mindset with highly customer-focused initiatives are fundamental for your company to attract new customers and win from the competition.